 \subsection{Vertical partitioning}

-Instead of storing an RDF graph $G$ as one ternary relation, the \textit{vertical partitioning} approach~\cite{swstore} uses a binary relation for each property $p \in \preds{G}$ whose tuples encode subject--object pairs for that property.
-In \autoref{fig:vp} we exemplify two such relations.
+The \textit{vertical partitioning} approach~\cite{swstore} uses a binary relation for each property $p \in \preds{G}$ whose tuples encode subject--object pairs for that property.
+In \autoref{fig:vp} we exemplify two such binary relations.
 Physical storage can again use OIDs, row-based or column-based storage, etc.

-Some benefits of this approach versus triple tables include relations with fewer rows, more specific domains for columns (e.g., the object column for \texttt{foaf:age} can be defined as an integer type, which would be particularly beneficial for column-wise storage), and fewer self-joins.
-A key limitation of this approach is that it becomes complicated to evaluate triple patterns with variable predicates, which require applying a union on all relations in the database.
-Furthermore, RDF graphs may have upwards of thousands of properties~\cite{wikidata}, which may lead to a schema with many relations.
+When compared with triple tables, vertical partitioning generates relations with fewer rows, and more specific domains for columns (e.g., the object column for \texttt{foaf:age} can be defined as an integer type).
+However, triple patterns with variable predicates may require applying a union on all relations.
+Also, RDF graphs may have thousands of properties~\cite{wikidata}, which may lead to a schema with many relations.

 Vertical partitioning can be used to store quads by adding a \textbf{Graph} column to each table~\cite{Erling2010,harris4store}.